Ground state degeneracy of non-Abelian topological phases from coupled wires: Commutation of string operators and the Hamiltonian; ``Analytic'' proof of state exclusion

 we find

-In contrast to the RHS of Eq.~\eqref{eq: D_2 final expression}, we now have the product between a local operator and a nonlocal operator on the RHS.
+In contrast to the RHS of Eq.~\eqref{eq: D_{2} final expression}, we now have the product between a local operator and a nonlocal operator on the RHS.
 Furthermore, the real-valued prefactor is a function of $\epsilon$ that diverges as $\epsilon\to 0$.
 We conclude that

 \end{widetext} is a state with infinite norm, as advertised, provided that the operator $\sin \Big( \frac{1}{\sqrt{2}} [ \widehat{\phi}^{\,}_{\mathrm{R},y}(\epsilon/2) - \widehat{\phi}^{\,}_{\mathrm{L},y+1}(\epsilon/2) ] \Big)$ does not annihilate the state $\ket{\widehat{\Gamma}^{(\frac{1}{2})}_{1}}$.
 (Determining whether or not this is the case again requires an explicit expression for the state $\ket{\Omega}$, which we do not have at our disposal.)
 In that case, we conclude that the state $\ket{\widehat{\Gamma}^{(\frac{1}{2})}_{1}\, \widehat{\Gamma}^{(\frac{1}{2})}_{2}}$ cannot be a ground state of the interaction $\widehat{H}^{\,}_{\mathrm{bs}}$ defined by Eq.\ (\ref{eq: def widehat H bs}).